2raj2raj/bitcoin-educational-content/courses/btc204/en.md

 ### Transaction inputs and outputs

 A Bitcoin transaction is an operation recorded on the blockchain that transfers ownership of Bitcoin from one person to another.
-More precisely, since we're on a UTXO model and there are no accounts, the transaction satisfies the spending conditions that secured one or more UTXOs, consumes them, and equivalently creates new UTXOs with new spending conditions.
+More precisely, since we're on a UTXO model and there are no accounts, the transaction satisfies the spending conditions that secured one or more UTXOs, consumes them, and, equivalently, creates new UTXOs with new spending conditions.
 In short, a transaction moves bitcoins from a satisfied script to a new script designed to secure them.

 ![BTC204](assets/fr/010.webp)